 Brian Mulligan Examination And Treatment For The Upper Quadrant

 Along with the Lower Quadrant, this course forms one of the two 'core' units of the Mulligan Concept Program.
 Presented by Mr. Mark Oliver (certified Mulligan concepts teacher), this 2-day practical workshop provides participants with new examination and easy to apply treatment skills.
+Participants must be registered as a physiotherapist, chiropractor, osteopath or medical practitioner with AHPRA.

 The unique examination and treatment techniques were developed by New Zealand physiotherapist Brian Mulligan for the upper limb and cervical spine.
 Specific techniques taught include NAGs, SNAGs, MWMs and PRPs.